Dragon fruit cultivation

 Currently, there in not much study on pests and diseases of this crop.
 There is little literature on the subject.
 We have to take into account:

 - Pest by aphids (Pentalonia nigronervosa), cochineal (Pseducoccus brevipes) and ants (Solenopsis geminata, Iriidomyrmex humilis, Pheidole megacephala).

 - Root rot: if over-watering and in wet places (Fusarium spp, alternate spp..).

 - Attacks by fungi: characterized by brown spots on the fruit.

-More information on dragon fruit in the listing above.
+More information on dragon fruit.